Entries

 - private - Entries will be hidden in listings, and their own URLs will 404.

 Date behaviors are defaults.
-They can be overridden on the tag level.
+They can be overridden at the tag level in your templates.

 Ordering